AuraSecure/iscream-react/README.md

 🛠 Manage page

-Go to /manage while running locally and you’ll see the current site settings pulled from JSON.
+Go to /manage while running locally to access the content management hub.
+This page provides links to dedicated sections for editing different parts of the site's content.

-Right now they show up read-only...the next step will be making them editable with Confirm / No Changes logic.
+The "General Settings" and "Events" pages are now functional, allowing for content updates that are saved directly to your repository.

 🌐 Deployment